MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

 Save and complete your order.
 You may have to wait up to a few hours until the server is available.

-## Logging into your new server.
+## Logging into Your New Server

-When you server has finished being configured you should see it show up for example `AX41-NVMe #1871660` in the `Server ID` section of: https://robot.hetzner.com/server
+Once your server has finished being configured, it should appear in the `Server ID` section of the Hetzner Robot dashboard (https://robot.hetzner.com/server).
+For example, you might see `AX41-NVMe #1871660`.

-Click on your Server's ID and then copy the IP address.
-You can make note of the IP somewhere for future refrence or otherwise you can always find it with the link provided above.
+1. Click on your Server's ID and then copy the IP address.
+You can make a note of the IP somewhere for future reference, or you can always find it using the link provided above.
-Launch Cmder.exe then type `ssh root@{IP}`.
+2. Launch `Cmder.exe`, and type `ssh root@{IP}`.
 Make sure to replace `{IP}` with the IP address of your server that you copied from the link above.
-Your Linux terminal emulator will now connect to your server and prompt you to trust the key fingerprint, you will only be asked this once, at the initial setup.
-Type `yes` and then enter your secure passphrase for your SSH keypair.
+3. Your Linux terminal emulator will now connect to your server and prompt you to trust the key fingerprint.
+This will only be asked once, during the initial setup.
+Type `yes` and press Enter.
+4. Enter your secure passphrase for your SSH keypair when prompted.

 ## Beginning configuration of your server.